awslabs/logic-scaffolding-for-personalized-recommendation-explanation-generation/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
+## Logic-Scaffolding for Personalized Recommendation Explanation Generation
-* Edit your repository description on GitHub
+Working in progress.
+We will update the README file and edit the repository description on GitHub soon.

 ## Security